alexhernandezgarcia/alexhernandezgarcia.github.io/slides/crystal-gfn-ai4mat23.md

 .context[.highlight2[Diversity] is key in materials discovery.]

+Analysis of 10,000 sampled crystals and the top-100 with lowest formation energy.

+- All 10,000 samples are unique.
 - All crystal systems, lattice systems and point symmetries found in the 10,000 samples.
     - 5 out of 8 crystal-lattice systems in the top-100.
     - All 5 point symmetries in the top-100.